Lonely runner conjecture

 Unsolved problem in mathematics: Is the lonely runner conjecture true for every number of runners?

 In number theory, specifically the study of Diophantine approximation, the lonely runner conjecture is a conjecture about the long-term behavior of runners on a circular track.
 It states that $n$ runners on a track of unit length, with constant speeds all distinct from one another, will each be lonely at some time—at least $1/n$ units away from all others.

-The conjecture was first posed in 1967 by German mathematician Jörg M. Wills, in purely number-theoretic terms, and independently in 1974 by T. W. Cusick; its illustrative and now-popular formulation dates to 1998.
-The conjecture is known to be true for seven runners or fewer, but the general case remains unsolved.
+The conjecture was first posed in 1967 by German mathematician Jörg Wills, in purely number-theoretic terms, and independently as a view-obstruction problem in 1974 by Thomas W. Cusick; its illustrative and now-popular formulation dates to 1998.
+The conjecture is known to be true for $13$ runners or fewer, but the general case remains unsolved.
 Implications of the conjecture include solutions to view-obstruction problems and bounds on properties, related to chromatic numbers, of certain graphs.